starryzone/starrybot-discord/README.md

 - db config env vars could be cleaned up
 - rather than a db the roles could be on the blockchain
 - litter this code with try catch
+- migration scripts can only be run after the bot has been run successfully once (i.e. db.js has already created the tables)

 ## DISCORD TO IMPROVE

 - private messages should emojis
-- close down command for when the starrybot is kicked so we can delete roles
+- close down command for when the StarryBot is kicked so we can delete roles
 - having to add the bot twice could be improved
 - it would be nicer to know if we knew if a person was an admin or not, this would make it easier for us